Georgia Holmes Doran

 Darla Moore School of Business

-Darla Moore School of Business, Room 207
+Darla Moore School of Business, Office of Career Management, Room 207

 Georgia Holmes Doran is the director of the Office of Career Management at the University of South Carolina's Darla Moore School Business in Columbia, South Carolina.
 Her background includes more than 20 years of recruitment, teaching, marketing and presentation experience.
 Georgia earned a B.S. in Education from the University of Georgia and a M.Ed. in Student Personnel Services/Higher Education Administration from the University of South Carolina.
 She continues to pursue additional educational experiences to more fully develop her passion for training students in professional development.
 She is a certified expert in "Business Etiquette and International Protocol" from the Protocol School of Washington.
 To date, she has worked with over 10,000 professionals and students in this area.